Josephine Tewson: Keeping Up Appearances actress dies at 91

 She also worked extensively with Ronnie Barker, Charlie Drake and Dick Emery.

-In a statement, her agent Jean Diamond said: "It is with great sadness that we announce the passing of Josephine Tewson.
+In a statement, her agent Jean Diamond said: "It is with great sadness that we announce the passing of Josephine Tewson."

-"Josephine passed away peacefully last night at Denville Hall at the age of 91."
+The actress died on Thursday at Denville Hall, a care home for actors and other members of the entertainment industry in north London, Diamond added.

+Tewson was born in Hampstead, London, in 1931, and started her career in the theatre.
+Her productions included the West End musical Free As Air, whose cast also included Leonard Rossiter.